SvenGroot/Ookii.CommandLine.Cpp/docs/Scripts.md

 item.
 They will be concatenated into a single line, though if you have a blank line this will be preserved in the output.

-For example, the following creates an argument named "ArgumentName" whole value will be stored in the `arg` field.
+For example, the following creates an argument named "ArgumentName" whose value will be stored in the `arg` field.
 The argument is required, positional, and has a description:

 ```c++